Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The Fire Chief’s number one responsibility is the safety of our firefighters.
 One of the most dangerous places for firefighters to respond is on the roadway at the scene of a vehicle accident.
 Across the nation, numerous firefighters and police officers have been killed or injured on the scene of an accident after being struck by other vehicles.
 One role of the fire engine is to serve as a barrier between the traffic and first responders.Also, sometimes the fire engine/truck is the closest unit to the call for assistance and is dispatched as a first responder to begin assisting those possibly injured.
 Additionally, the following facts must be considered:1.Most 911 callers provide very limited information … I was just passing by and saw an accident and I cannot provide any further details.2.How do you describe a “minor accident”? – It is difficult to determine the extent of any injuries from just viewing damage to the vehicle.3.Is the “minor accident” the result of a medical event?
 Cardiac issue, stroke, drug overdose, etc. Units may arrive to find minor damage but a patient with a serious medical emergency.4.Is the vehicle leaking fuel or other fluids?
 (Environmental concerns)5.Is it a propane powered vehicle?6.Is it an electric car?
 Any movement?
 (Need to chock the wheels)The response of the fire engine addresses many functions on the scene of a vehicle accident.

-Please call the Annapolis Fire Department Headquarters at 410-263-7975 between the hours of 8:30 a.m. and 4:30 p.m. during normal business days.
+Please call the Annapolis Fire Department Headquarters at 410-263-7975 ext.
+0 between the hours of 8:30 a.m. and 4:30 p.m. during normal business days.
 Please have ready the date of service and the location of the response.
-Once we have determined that we were the department who handled your call for assistance, you will be given direction of when your report will be ready for pick up for a $5 fee, payable in cash or check, at the Fire Department Headquarters.
+Once we have determined that we were the department who handled your call for assistance, you will be given direction of when your report will be ready for pick up at the Fire Department Headquarters.

 You will also be advised of any applicable confidentiality requirements.
 Please be advised that due to ongoing investigations, some reports may not be immediately ready for release.

-To find currently available jobs visit our Empolyment Opportunities page
+To find currently available jobs visit our Employment Opportunities page

 You also can subscribe to our Employment Opportunities notifications mailing list: enter your email address, click the "Sign In" button, check this option